ionic-team/ionic-framework/README.md

 * Subscribe to the [Ionic Newsletter](http://ionicframework.com/subscribe/).
 * Have a question that's not a feature request or bug report?
 [Discuss on the Ionic Forum](http://forum.ionicframework.com/).
 * Read our [Blog](http://ionicframework.com/blog/).
-* Have a feature request for find a bug?
+* Have a feature request or find a bug?
 [Submit an issue](https://github.com/driftyco/ionic/issues).

 ## Authors